Nintails-TF/ncr-agile-wombo/CONTRIBUTING.md

 - If you've added code, update the documentation accordingly.
 - Ensure your code adheres to the coding standards specified.

+## Testing & Linting
+- Github will run tests and lint automatically, but you can run them locally with:
+- npm run test and npm run lint

 ## Pull Requests
 - Fill out the provided PR template with all required details.
 - Link the PR to an issue.